thanhnew2001/HelloHibernateSpringMVCSecurity/README.md

 springSecurityFilterChain is mapped to “/*” springSecurityFilterChain uses the dispatch types of ERROR and REQUEST The springSecurityFilterChain mapping is inserted before any servlet Filter mappings that have already been configured

+## For other authentication such as jdbc, ldap  please refer  http://www.logicbig.com/tutorials/spring-framework/spring-security/user-details-service/